 We want all citizens, journalists, and public officials to have greater access to information about their governments’ finances.
 Recognizing the challenges of data availability, comparability, and transparency, US Common Sense compiled data for over 13,000 local governments and all 50 states dating back to 2008-09… We collected more than 97,000 financial reports and nearly 70,000 budgets; extracted “top line” financial figures; and ranked local and state governments’ relative performance.

-Several people have told me that the site’s data gives ammunition to folks who want to cut public employee pensions and benefits.
-But, I point it, it can also be used to advocate for funding of such benefits responsibly.
+Several friends have told me the site’s data gives ammunition to people who want to cut public employee pensions and benefits.
+But, I point out, it can also be used to advocate for responsible funding of such benefits.
 As a humanist, I have to believe making information available improves the world.

 *US Common Sense has closed and GovRank is no longer available online (Oct.2020).

 This map is very disorienting.
 I’ve been looking at it, on and off, for the last 9 months, and it’s all the more relevant since the French military intervened in Mali and terrorists attacked a gas plant in Algeria last week.

 It takes a while to focus on the map without mentally zooming in on the political boundaries, but give it a shot.

 Look at the arrows indicating resource routes.
 Look at where the oil and gas lie.
 Think about the unstable regions and see how they all hug or lie within the Sahara: Algerian gas fields, Northern Mali, Northern Nigeria (land of Boko Haram), Darfur, South Sudan…not to mention the Arab Spring in Tunisia, Libya, and Egypt.